Screening Programs & FAQ

 Submission FAQ

-If you have any additional inquiries, feel free to contact us at info@bloodinthesnow.ca — we're happy to help!
+If you have additional questions, contact us at info@bloodinthesnow.ca — we're happy to help!

-Sorry no. We are a non-profit organization run by mostly volunteers and we need the fees to help run the festival.
-However we try to keep our submission fees low and we encourage you to submit early to take advantage of early bird rates.
+Sorry no. We are a non-profit run mostly by volunteers and we need the fees to help run the festival.
+However we try to keep submission fees low and encourage you to submit early to take advantage of early bird rates.

 No, we strongly encourage you to wait until the film is 100% done before submitting.
-Our programmers won't have time to rewatch the finished version, so it's best that you just give us final work.
+Our programmers won't have time to rewatch the finished version, so it's best to give us final work.

-Our venue at the Isabel Bader Theatre is a large 500 seat theatre and we need the biggest chance we can to fill the venue both to give you a great screening and so we can continue to afford to be at this great venue.
+Our venue at the Isabel Bader Theatre seats 500 and we need the best chance to fill it.
 Historically when we have played films without a premiere, it has impacted attendance.

-We have an International-Canadian category for titles that is a bit Canadian but not completely.
-Under that category, just tell us how it is Canadian.
-(For example: “Canadian director and crew but shot in the U.S.” etc..)
+We have an International-Canadian category for titles that are partly Canadian.
+Just tell us how it is Canadian — for example: "Canadian director and crew but shot in the U.S."

 No, all submissions need to be submitted through FilmFreeway (opens in new tab) to be considered.

-Every single feature and short film are watched by at least two programmers.
-If it scores well, then it is passed on to the other programmers.
-All six programmers along with the Festival Director meet 2 to 3 times a year to discuss the submissions.
-Once the films are selected in early/mid October, the Festival Director sends a personal letter of acceptance.
+Every feature and short film is watched by at least two programmers.
+If it scores well it is passed on to the others.
+All programmers and the Festival Director meet 2–3 times a year to discuss submissions.
+Once films are selected in early/mid October, the Festival Director sends a personal letter of acceptance.

-Yes we can share the programmer notes with you but if it's asked for in October/November we might not be able to get back to you until the festival that year is over.
-So please be patient.
+Yes we can share programmer notes, but if asked in October/November we might not get back to you until after the festival.
+Please be patient.

-It can be for a wide variety of reasons but the top two reasons historically have been issues with the sound and/or colour design or issues with its length/pacing.
+The top two reasons historically have been issues with sound and/or colour design, or issues with length/pacing.

 Absolutely!
-In fact we expect you to and bring as many people as you can.
-We give each filmmaker a complimentary pass to attend all the screenings, so we encourage you to attend your screening and as many other screenings throughout the week.
+We expect you to, and bring as many people as you can.
+We give each filmmaker a complimentary pass to attend all screenings, so we encourage you to attend your screening and as many other programs throughout the week as possible.